WINE 7000 - Learning Discoveries in Wine

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is delivered during 7 intensive days of teaching over the trimester period.
-During these 6-hour sessions (which of course will include lunch and short breaks) students will engage in lectures, tutorial discussions and applied problem solving via case studies.
+Learning & Teaching ModesThis course is scheduled to be delivered over 6 intensive days of teaching over the trimester period.
+Due to the completcity of the subject however, these days are often more focussed on one-to-one discuissions with the lecturer and group time for project development.
 The focus of the course will be an interactive research project with one of our industry mentors and fellow group members.
 For students studying remotely, all lecture and tutorial sessions will be recorded as with interviews and debriefs with our industry mentors.
-However, it is expected that group members will maintain close contact between intensive sessions in order to complete the required tasks and maximise learning outcomes.
+However, it is expected that group members will maintain close contact between sessions in order to complete the required tasks and maximise learning outcomes.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.This information is provided as a guide to assist students in engaging appropriately with the course requirements.
 The University expects full-time students to commit approximately 9 hours for a threeunit course of private study outside of your regular classes.
 Students in this course are expected to attend sessions in this intensive delivery mode course if at all possible.
 Students studying remotely must review session recordings and stay in touch with the lecturer and their group members as required to maintain contact and group cohesion.